marshallshen/blog/_posts/2016-10-01-build-rules-engine-using-functional-programming.md

 | Sorter      | Generate a playlist based on the selected videos and sorting rules  |
 | Validator   |             Measure how good the generated playlist is              |

-Below is a visual overview of how the objects interact with the process:
+Below is a visual overview of how the objects interact in the process:

 ![oo_rules_engine.png](/images/oo_rules_engine.png)